vanandjiwala/vasav_blog/content/posts/delta_lake_hands_on.md

 ### Delete operation

-Use the following command to perform delete operation
+Use the following command to perform delete operation.

 ```
 DELETE FROM point_of_sale
 WHERE sale_id = 15;
 ```

-**What actually happens on an update operation**
+**What actually happens on an delete operation**

 1. Delta Lake starts by reading the delta log.
 2. Delta Lake determines which Parquet files contain the records that match the delete condition.